zblara/DugesiaAMR/README.md

 # DugesiaAMR
-This pipeline aims to process raw metagenomic sequencing data for in silico AMR gene detection and quantification.
+This pipeline aims to process raw metagenomic sequencing data for direct, in silico AMR gene detection and quantification.
 Results could be used for further downstream analysis in R Studio.
+This pipeline and accompanying research is not in any way related to the study of members of the Dugesiid family, although it is the favorite taxon of the authors.

 ### System Requirements
 ###  Hardware: